OSS-Hackathon/IranOpenSourceHackathon/first/README.md

 - Each pull request will count towards your total score (depends on how many lines of code it is ⚠️).
 - At the end, top 5⚠️ contributors (highest scores ⚠️) will be acknowledged [here][TOP-CONTS].
 We might update the list during the hackathon as well.

 👉 If you are unfamiliar with open-source contribution, git or github, take a look at [these resources][TUTS].
+You could also join us at [gitter](https://gitter.im/Iran-Open-Source-Hackathon/community) to seek help and pointers.

 **NOTE**: Please carefully read our [code of conduct][COC] before you start contributing.